ChamiLamelas/Music_Tab_Project/README.md

 * This should only be done if there is no extra text in the input tab file, otherwise errors could occur in file reading.
 * Lines that are made up entirely of whitespace do not count as "extra" text.
-* There cannot be extra text at the end of lines that are meant to be interpreted as string or timing lines.
+* To see the discussion of extra text at the end of string lines, go to [Creating String Lines](#creating-string-lines).
+* There *cannot* be extra text in timing lines.

 ### Creating a Playing Legend